UNSW-CEEM/nempy/paper.md

 performance could be improved by adding additional detail.
 Figure 1 shows a simple example of such an analysis.
 The price results from the New South Wales region for 1000 randomly selected intervals in the 2019 calender year are shown.
 When Nempy is configured with a full set of market features price results closely match historical prices.
-When the FCAS markets and generic constraints (network and security) are removed from the model results differ significantly.
+When the FCAS markets and generic constraints (network and security) are removed from the model, results differ significantly.
 Resorting the results of the simpler market model, we can see that both models produce a similar number of medianly priced intervals.
 However, the highest and lowest priced intervals of the simpler model are significantly lower.
 The average historical price is 81.4 $/MWh, the average price of the full featured model is 81.3 $/MWh, and the average price of the